ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/setup.md

 # Application setup

-In this Learning Path, we are going to port an edge detection algorithm on an embedded Linux aarch64 system using Docker containers.
+In this Learning Path, we are going to port an edge detection algorithm on an embedded Linux aarch64 system.

-The application already builds on x86_64.
+The application already builds on Linux x86_64.
 Clone the repository with:

 ```bash
 git clone https://github.com/m3y54m/sobel-simd-opencv.git